chanzuckerberg/edu-design-system/README.md

 `--no-push` ensures the commit is not auto-pushed to remote git

-`--conventional-commits` automatically updates the CHANGELOGs based on the commit log. _Warning_: this will include unpublished local commits
+`--conventional-commits` automatically updates the CHANGELOGs based on the commit log

 4. Run